vasuth/PageRead/README.md

 From command line run `php -f ReadPage.php` or load the code into a web browser with a running web server and PHP.

+## About the code

 The code uses cURL to read the webpage and DOMDocument to access data.

-## About the code

-The code was tested with XAMPP v7.3.4 and components e.g.
+It was tested with XAMPP v7.3.4 and components e.g.

   - PHP 7.3.4
   - Apache 2.4.39